-A few coho salmon were captured at Greens Creek Below Pond D Site 54 in 2008 following no captures the previous year, although the coho salmon density estimate at Site 54 was one-ninth the regional average.
-The paucity of coho salmon captures three years in a row at this site raises concerns about coho salmon access to this portion of Greens Creek, and needs to be addressed in a timely manner by the appropriate entities.
-Coho salmon populations and densities at Tributary Creek Site 9 have ranged over one and one-half orders of magnitude during the eight years of biomonitoring sampling (Figure 35, Table 12, Appendix 4).
-Juvenile coho were abundant at Site 9 in 2008, with a density estimate nearly five times the regional average for that channel type.
+A few coho salmon were captured at Greens Creek Below Pond D Site 54 in 2008 and 2009 following no captures in 2007; the coho salmon density estimate at Site 54 in 2009 was one-ninth Paustian's regional average.
+The paucity of coho salmon captures four years in' a row at this site raises concerns about coho salmon access to this portion of Greens Creek, and needs to be addressed in a timely manner by the appropriate entities.
+Coho salmon populations and densities at Tributary Creek Site 9 have ranged over one and one-half orders of magnitude during the nine years of biomonitoring sampling (Figure 35, Table 12, Appendix 4).
+Juvenile coho were moderately abundant at Site 9 in 2009, with a density estimate more than one and one-half times the regional average for that channel type.

 Although comparisons among all sites must take into consideration the differences in size, channel type, and elevation between the Greens Creek and Tributary Creek sites, some generalizations can be made regarding the fish density values (population estimate per m2 of wetted area in each sample reach) shown in Table 12.
-Using this metric, Upper Greens Creek Site 48 (upstream of mine facilities) has been less productive each year of biomonitoring sampling than has Greens Creek Below Pond D Site 54 (downstream of mine facilities).
-The total fish density (and densities by fish species) at Tributary Creek Site 9 has varied widely during the eight years of biomonitoring sampling, and not followed the same patterns as the Greens Creek sites.
-Coho salmon densities at Tributary Creek Site 9 have been greater than at Greens Creek Below Pond D Site 54 each year.
+Using this metric, Upper Greens Creek Site 48 (upstream of mine facilities) has been markedly more productive (typically by a factor of two) each year of biomonitoring sampling than has Greens Creek Below Pond D Site 54 (downstream of mine facilities) except in 2009, when Site 54 was one-fifth less productive than